johnlivingprooff/monty/README.md

 _Written by Tigist G. & John-Livingprooff_

-opcode_pop - Remove the top element from the stack opcode_pall - prints all the values on the stack, top to bottom
+opcode_pop - Remove the top element from the stack

+opcode_pall - prints all the values on the stack, top to bottom

+opcode_pint - prints the value at the top of the stack